 This section covers the main stages of website SEO.
 Remember that these steps may vary depending on the project, competition level, target audience, and other factors.

 You should conduct a website audit to assess the current positions of your web resource.
 Ideally, it’s better to develop an SEO strategy before the website launch.
 In this case, an SEO specialist may help to save time, cut costs, and avoid unnecessary problems.

-- First, you need to select priority topics which can be used for website promotion.
-After that, the seasonality of each topic and the impact of other factors on traffic quality are checked.
+- First, you need to select priority topics that can be used for website promotion.
 This step allows large online stores to develop a long-term promotion strategy for all product categories, whereas other websites get a chance to predict the traffic after the SEO strategy implementation.

 - Develop a semantic kernel.
 A specialist carries out a detailed SEO analysis of user requests and prepares the selection of keywords.